marcduiker/azure-functions-university/lessons/cosmosdb.md

 > 🔎 **Observation** - Notice that even though both settings are connection strings these are added as Application Settings.
 The only Connection Strings that have to be in the Connection String section are Entity Framework connection strings.

 At this point, the Azure Function with the output binding is fully set up to start reading from the queue and adding items to Cosmos DB.
-You can test it out using the Azure Storage Emulator just exactly as done when working locally, just now you are using the queue from the Azure Subscription.
+You can test it out using the Azure Storage Emulator just exactly as it was done when working locally, just now you are using the queue from your Azure Subscription.
 Try it out and make sure everything works as expected.